N

 • What to skip:

-• Long stops at every souvenir stall.
+• Long stops at every souvenir shop.

 • Atlas Studios in Ouarzazate: Skip or Visit?